Borrowing & Renewing Items from the NCC Libraries

 Reserve materials are library resources that professors set aside so that students in a particular class can share them.
 The length of time students may use each item is determined by the professor placing the reserve.

-Reserve items are only available to students.
+Reserve items are only available to current students.
 Located at the library service desks, these items can be borrowed for 2-hour or 4-hour in-library use or 1-day, 2-day, or 1-week checkout.

 Fees for Overdue Reserves, Lost, or Damaged Materials